-Poised, polished, and a perfectionist, Emore’ Campbell is an authority one experiential weddings, wedding services and wedding media.
-Campbell’s organizational caliber paired with her “guests come first” mentality has guided brides and bridal brands across the country to call upon her in their time of need.
+Poised, polished, and a perfectionist, Emore’ Campbell is an authority on experiential weddings and events.
+Campbell’s organizational caliber paired with her “guests come first” mentality has guided clients and brides across the country to call upon her in their time of need.

 After graduating from Georgia State University, Campbell quickly secured a sales role with Yelp.com where she began establishing her knack for sales and the art of persuasion.
 After her tenure in tech, Campbell landed a position with real estate PR firm Relevance New York, pitching and placing clients in The New York Times, Bloomberg, and The New York Observer.
 Soon after, competing PR firm Quinn, offered Campbell a career change in the lifestyle sector – where she was responsible for a portfolio of hospitality clients.
 It was here that Campbell was introduced to bridal focussed media – landing placements for clients in Refinery29, Brides Magazine, Vogue and Black Bride Magazine.